Can I Install A Power Point Anywhere?

 Some key code guidelines relate to the spacing of outlets.
 For most rooms, outlets need to be placed no more than every 182.88cm (6 feet) along walls and no more than 365.76cm (12 feet) of travel between outlets in that same wall space.

-Additionally, if your electrical installation doesn’t meet the necessary safety codes in Victoria, you could face significant legal and financial consequences.
-So, always consult a licensed electrician in Sydney before installing or replacing any power points in your home or business.
+If your electrical setup doesn’t comply with safety codes in Victoria, you might end up with hefty legal and financial penalties.
+To avoid this, consult a licensed electrician in Sydney before adding or changing power points in your home or business.

-Certain room types, like bedrooms, also have minimum outlet counts to be met.
-Being aware of these electrical code standards is the first step toward properly calculating the number of outlets each of your rooms requires for both safety and sufficient power.
+Specific room types, like bedrooms, also have minimum outlet counts to be met.
+Being aware of these electrical code standards is the first step toward correctly calculating the number of outlets each of your rooms requires for both safety and sufficient power.
 Following the code will help avoid potential electrical hazards down the road.

 All bedrooms have minimum outlet requirements set by the electrical code.
 Bedrooms must have at least two wall-mounted duplex outlets and cannot be connected to a single three-way switch.